hexdreamer/tesseract-build/README.md

 The repo contains:

-- a skeleton folder structure for downloading and building the tools and libraries
+- a skeleton folder structure for downloading and building the tools and libraries, which includes
   - all the configuration and build scripts
 - a simple test of the build phase
 - an Xcode project that imports the libraries and modules, and a basic iPad app that can recognize vertical Japanese and traditional Chinese